24 Healthy Ingredient Swaps For Baking

-It's time to dump the refined white sugar and fattening oils—into the trash instead of the mixing bowl.
-Introduce these healthy swaps to level up your baking game and you may just find your sweet tooth is even more satisfied!
-And if you're a fan of baking mixes, then we've cooked up the report that's perfect for you: Baking Mixes: Make This, Not That!
+These ingredient swaps don't just come in handy when you're in a pinch.
+Many of them are actually healthier than their standard counterparts.
+So let's get baking.
+Introduce these ingredient substitutions to level up your baking game and you may just find your sweet tooth is even more satisfied!
+And if you're a fan of baking mixes, then we've cooked up the report that's perfect for you: 20 Best and Worst Baking Mixes.

 "When it comes to making baked goods healthier, the goal is to lower the fat and carb content without compromising taste," says Zuckerbrot.
 Greek yogurt is higher in protein and lower in fat than other dairy products and it can be used in place of sour cream or oil.
 It's not always a one-to-one ratio, so you could try replacing half and do some experimenting with different recipes.

 It's tough to avoid all forms of sugar, so switching to more nutrient-dense options like honey can help ensure that you're not stuffing your face with totally-empty calories.
 Honey is rich in vitamins and minerals and has an anti-inflammatory effect on the body.
 What's more?
 Honey doesn't send your blood sugar levels in a tailspin the way that white sugar does, so you'll experience less wacky cravings and shifts in energy levels.
 Check out our report on Every Popular Added Sweetener—Ranked! for a better understanding of your best options.

 Beans in brownies may sound a bit bizarre, but don't knock 'em until you try 'em.
 Pureed black beans add a hit of protein and fiber, and they can be used instead of white flour in brownie recipes.
 Go ahead and use one cup for one cup.
 Beyond the beans, check out these 20 Best-Ever Tips for Brownies.